Home > HVAC > AC Not Cooling? 8 Reasons Why & What to Do

 Before you pick up the phone, there are a few simple troubleshooting steps you can take that might solve the problem in minutes.
 These quick checks can save you time and a service call.
 If your AC is running but not cooling your home, start with these five fixes.

-Reset the Breaker
+Flip the Circuit Breaker

 Sometimes the simplest solution is the right one.
 An air conditioner is a powerful appliance, and it can sometimes trip a circuit breaker, especially during heavy use on a hot day.
 Head to your home’s electrical panel and look for the breaker connected to your AC unit.
 If it’s in the “off” position or stuck in the middle, flip it completely off and then back on again.
 This resets the unit’s electrical connection and can often restore power and function.
 While you’re troubleshooting, it’s also a great time to check your air filter—a severely clogged filter can restrict airflow and cause cooling problems all on its own.

-Clean Around the Outdoor Unit
+Tidy Up Around the Outdoor Unit

 Your outdoor AC unit, or condenser, works by pulling heat out of your home and releasing it into the outside air.
 To do this effectively, it needs plenty of clear space for airflow.
 Take a walk outside and inspect the unit.
 Over time, things like leaves, grass clippings, dirt, and even overgrown shrubs can block the fins.
 Gently clear away any visible debris from the sides and top of the unit, making sure there are at least two feet of clearance all around.
 This simple bit of housekeeping helps your system breathe easier and cool more efficiently.

-Unblock Your Vents
+Free Up Your Air Vents

 Your AC might be working perfectly, but if the cool air can’t get into your rooms, you won’t feel it.
 Do a quick tour of your house and check all the supply vents (the ones blowing air out).
 It’s easy for furniture, rugs, curtains, or even kids’ toys to accidentally block them.
 Make sure every vent is open and has a clear path to circulate air into the room.
 Blocked vents not only create hot spots but also put unnecessary strain on your entire HVAC system, forcing it to work harder than it needs to.